AndrewJBateman/angular-full-stack/README.md

 ## :books: General info

-* The server is live within the Angular app directory and is written in Typescript. it was created in a root-level folder called `/server`.
+* The server is live within the Angular app directory and is written in Typescript, in root-level folder `/server`.
 * A JSON package was created, then the dependencies (`ts-node ts-node-dev tslint typescript express @types/express`) were added.
 * A `tsconfig.json` file was created so the server could have its own typescript configuration for the express server.
 * `http://localhost:4200/users` displays a users list observable using the Angular async pipe